-- A 9.1 To determine the order of placing of each crew the penalty points awarded in each of the individual tests will be totalled. - A 9.2 The World or Continental Champion will be the crew with the least number of penalties.
+- A 7.1 To determine the order of placing of each crew the penalty points awarded in each of the individual tests will be totalled. - A 7.2 The World or Continental Champion will be the crew with the least number of penalty points.
 For a World or Continental Championship a minimum of two stages will be flown.
-If only one stage can be flown there will be a competition winner but not a champion - A 9.3 In case of a tie, the crew flying the aircraft with the highest declared competition speed will be placed first. - A 9.4 In case of a further tie the crew with the least punctuality penalties will be placed first - A 9.5 For the team competition, the final results of the two best crews from each country will be added together. - A 9.6 The team winners are the two best crews with the least total penalties.
+If only one stage can be flown there will be a competition winner but not a champion - A 7.3 In the case of a tie, the crew flying the aircraft with the highest declared competition speed will be placed first. - A 7.4 In the case of a further tie the crew with the least punctuality penalties will be placed first - A 7.5 For the team competition, the final results of the two best crews from each country will be added together. - A 7.6 The team winners are the two best crews with the least total. - A 7.7 The landing champion will be the crew with least number of penalty points for landings from valid stages.
+For a World or Continental Championship a minimum of two landings will be performed, if only one landing can be performed, there will be a landing winner but not a champion. - A 7.8 In the case of tie in landing competition, the crew flying the aircraft with the highest declared competition speed will be placed first. - A 7.9 In the case of a further tie in landing competition, the crew with least penalty after deduction of their worst landing penalty will be placed first. - A 7.10 The World or continental Low Time Crew Champion will be the crew with the least number of penalties, where pilot's flying experience is maximum 500 flying hours at the beginning of the Championship. - A 7.11 World or continental Women Crew Champion will be crew, consist of women only, with the least number of penalties.
+In case, less than three Women crews will participate, no Women Crew Champion will be declared.

-APPENDIX AI
+APPENDIX AI Competition Landing Field